cscorley/dissertation/extra/abbreviations.md

 :   in LDA, a smoothing parameter for topic-term distributions

 $\theta$
-:   the document-topic matrix of a corpus
+:   the document-topic matrix

 $\phi$
-:   the topic-term matrix of a corpus
+:   the term-topic matrix

 d
 :   a document

 q
-:   a query document
+:   a query, or a document of interest

 C
 :   a corpus, or the term-document matrix